 The Argentinean portion of Patagonia comprises five provinces, of which the northernmost one is known as Chubut.
 You have to fly about two hours southwest from Buenos Aires to get there, yet it’s still over 1,000km (about 600 miles) from the tip of the continent—just barely into Patagonia when you consider its overall scale.
 This impossibly dry, windy, and desolate area is as far south as Paul Theroux got in The Old Patagonian Express.
 He felt he was nowhere, and it was here that he experienced his much-quoted epiphany that nowhere is a place.
-Although I was to discover a much more varied and inviting landscape a few days later as we traveled deeper into Patagonia, I have fond memories of the quiet, empty, and rugged steppes of Chubut.
+Although I was to discover a much more varied and inviting landscape a few days later as we traveled deeper into Patagonia during a trip there in 2004, I have fond memories of the quiet, empty, and rugged steppes of Chubut.

 Wonders Around Every Corner